NASCAR Heat 3

 NASCAR Heat 3 is a racing video game simulating the 2018 NASCAR Cup Series and feeder competitions.
 It was developed by Monster Games and published by 704Games.
 It is the sequel to NASCAR Heat 2, and was released in North America and Europe on September 7, 2018 for the PlayStation 4, Xbox One and Microsoft Windows via Steam.
 Hendrick Motorsports drivers Jimmie Johnson (his first cover since NASCAR The Game 2011 and NASCAR 06 Total Team Control), Chase Elliott, Alex Bowman and William Byron are featured on the cover.
-The game features a new fictional Dirt late model series titled the Xtreme Dirt series which is part of an enhanced career mode.
+The game features a new fictional Dirt late model series titled the Xtreme Dirt tour which is part of an enhanced career mode.

 Gameplay

 Career

 Like NASCAR Heat 2, the career mode option for the game includes the option to play in the Monster Energy NASCAR Cup Series, NASCAR Xfinity Series and NASCAR Camping World Truck Series.
 Additions for the third installment include a new fictional Dirt late model series and the option to manage your own team in NASCAR national series competition.
 The Xtreme Dirt Tour emulates the feel of local dirt track racing, with a variety of new tracks.
 Notable new tracks include a dirt version of Bristol Motor Speedway (which before it was run in both the Cup and Truck series in 2021 and is only playable for the Xtreme Dirt Tour) and tracks that originally featured in NASCAR: Dirt to Daytona that have received graphical updates.
 The Charlotte Motor Speedway road course is also available to play at in the Bank of America Roval 400 event.